prathimacode-hub/PyAlgo-Tree/Machine Learning/Movie Classification/Model/README.md

 **PURPOSE**

-The main prupose is to give a clear understanding on what basically KNN Classifier algorithm is all about, its working, usage, libaries used, advantages, disadvantages etc.
+The main prupose is to give a clear understanding on what basically KNN Classifier algorithm is all about, its working, usage, libaries used, advantages, disadvantages etc by a project as movie classification.